Golden Spoke Ride

 The first Golden Spoke was held on June 2, 2018, as part of National Trails Day to celebrate the completion of the “Archie and Lois Archuleta Bridge” in Salt Lake City that previous fall.
 Riders started in Ogden and Provo and converged at the bridge to celebrate this momentous accomplishment.
 The ride has been happening every year since.
 While the route has stayed mostly the same over the years, the starting and ending points have changed to highlight different facilities and communities along the route.

-Who are the 2025 Golden Spoke Partners?
+Who are the 2026 Golden Spoke Partners?

-• Bike Walk Provo
+• Bike Utah

 • Draper City